-462-2.3 Grout:
+462-2.3.1 Grout:

-(a) Use only approved grouts meeting requirements of Section 938 found on Department's Approved Product List (APL).

-(b) Select grout for use in PT system by application: repair, horizontal, or vertical.

-(c) Mix grout per manufacturer's instructions with potable water meeting requirements of Section 923.
+- 1. Select grout for use in PT system by application: repair, horizontal, or vertical. - 2.
+Mix grout per manufacturer's instructions with potable water meeting requirements of Section 923. - 462-2.3.2 Flexible Filler: Prepare filler for installation in accordance with the manufacturer's instructions.